 - Urgency elements that will make me buy here and now (limited number of items, for example)

-- An option of adding the item to wishlist
+- An option of adding the item to the wishlist

 Let’s take mobile users for example.
 Usually, it’s not quite convenient to make purchases through mobile devices and merchants spend thousands of dollars to define the quickest and easiest ways for making a purchase.
 It’s one of the most important steps in the shopping process.
 Optimize and test the changes.
 Here’s how you can considerably increase the conversion: